SioKCronin/website/content/praxis.md

 I saw that we exist as a burgeoning, endlessly forming and deforming interconnected system of becoming.
 Healing from trauma, therefore, happens internally as well as systemically.
-I now join the countless others who are dedicating their lives to healing individuals and systems so that we can finally see what we're fully capable of as a species.
+I now join the countless others who are dedicating their lives to helping individuals and systems heal so that we can finally see what we're fully capable of as a species.

-My pratice emphasizes unconditional love - the most powerful technology I have encountered.
-I study and champion knowledge systems that support our development of uncondnitional love as we form communities of care, healing, pleasure, joy, and restorative justice.
-I'm particularly drawn to guided meditation, calm tech, emotional chatbots, EMDR, somatic experiencing, network love, attachment theory, gaga dance, T groups, swarm intelligence algorithms, holobiont research, and feminist cyborg futures.
+I study and champion knowledge systems that support our development of resilient and equitable communities of care, healing, pleasure, joy, and peace.
+I'm particularly drawn to guided meditation, emotional chatbots, EMDR, somatic experiencing, network theory, attachment theory, T groups, swarm intelligence algorithms, and feminist cyborg futures.

 {{< youtube B_CMHGz8QCo >}}